blasyaselli/styleguide/README.md

   * Respect heading hierarchy and nesting (SEO and Accessibility) `H1 > H2 > H3 > H4 > H5`
   * Use classes over IDs
-  * Use less tags as possible
+  * Use least tags as possible

 > ```html
 > <!-- bad -->